ab-shrestha/ReviewDownloader/README.md

-Download reviews from Amazon, Etsy and Yelp as a csv file.
+Download reviews from Amazon, Etsy, Google and Yelp as a csv file.